dgraph-io/dgraph/docs/spanner.md

 - **In case of Dgraph, every txn would involve other groups**
 - Each txn manager would co-ordinate with other txn managers, by participating in paxos leader election.
-- One Participant Leader, other Participant slaves.
-- Confused about coordinator leader + slaves.
 - Txn manager acquires locks.
+- In one Paxos group, one Participant Leader, other would be Participant slaves.
+- Among participating paxos groups, one would be coordinator.
+- Participant leader of that group = coordinator leader.
+- Participant slaves of that group = coordinator slaves.

 ### Reads
 - Ts is system-chosen without locking, so no incoming writes are blocked.